 The people who felt they had not been listened to, said they are understandably less likely to talk about their concerns again because of a negative response or they were worried about being stigmatised.
 Some survey respondents commented that they are fearful of living with HIV because it brings an uncertainty of their future.

-This research into the understanding and experiences of PLHIV about HAND have identified five key areas for resource development to assist both PLHIV and their healthcare workers, service providers and significant others on how to respond appropriately and meaningfully when responding to or raising concerns about the possibility of HAND.
+This research into the understanding and experiences of people living with HIV about HAND have identified five key areas for resource development to assist both people living with HIV and our healthcare workers, service providers and significant others on how to respond appropriately and meaningfully when responding to or raising concerns about the possibility of HAND.
 This survey has been written up and the report has been released.
 It can be downloaded and read at http://bit.ly/hand-2016